 Emojis are a huge part of the visual language of the internet and so naturally they are a big part of Discord, one of the biggest online communication platforms in the world.
 Discord allows users to use emojis (also known as emotes) in their text chat channels in the same fashion as with most chat applications, though there is a greater degree of customizability open to its users, should they wish it.

 This guide will detail where to find the standard emojis in Discord and also how to upload your own custom emojis to use in your online chats.
-Enjoy!
+If you want to make your own custom emojis, check out our other guide on how to do this Enjoy!

 Click On The Face Icon